 I have been dreaming about getting a high quality faux Christmas tree but for one reason or another it never finds itself in my budget.
 This year I set out to make my inexpensive Target tree next level.
 I think it worked, and I spent barely any money doing it.
+Sure, I love browsing christmas trees store as much as the next person, but I just felt that this year I wanted to try out the faux option – besides, a real tree is something I definitely want to work my way up to in the future.

 I had almost bought stems to fill in this tree multiple times, but I ended up waiting until the week before Thanksgiving and found that Michael’s had all their Christmas stems and trimmings 70% off.
 Through this sale I was able to buy all the pieces I needed including the ribbon for a steal of a deal, only spending about $80 for everything on this tree.
 Not too bad if you ask me.
 The greenery is pretty neutral in style so I envision myself being able to reuse it in future years even if I go different directions with my decor.
 I definitely see myself getting my money’s worth out of it.
 That’s one of my biggest tip for purchasing Holiday decor, if you invest most of your dollars on pieces that can be versatile and skip the more themey feeling pieces, they will prove themselves a better investment.